Carroll’s United Methodist Church

 The Ladies Aid Society was organized in 1907 during the pastorate of Reverend A. A. Bichell.
 In February 1941, The Ladies Aid Society became The Woman’s Society of Christian Service.

 In 1960, when Reverend Carroll Yingling was minister, Pleasant Hill Methodist Church withdrew from the charge and became a station church and Reverend Yingling remained there.
 As a result, a new charge, Carroll’s and Gill’s Churches, was established in June 1960, with Reverend Franklin E. Smith appointed to serve.

 The 90th Anniversary of the original building was observed on October 1, 1961.
 The Reverend Ward Kemp, a former minister, was the guest speaker.
 In June 1963, a third church, Stevenson, was added to the Carroll’s-Gill’s charge.

 When it became evident that the property purchased from the Scott family in 1956 would provide insufficient room for parking facilities to meet county regulations, the property was returned to the Scott family.
 Negotiations were undertaken to purchase 5.28 acres of land at Kelly and Greenspring Avenues from Mr. and Mrs. J. Fred Colwill.
 Settlement of this property was made on November 27, 1964.

-In September 2009 the Church of the Resurrection purchased Carroll’s-Gill’s UMC and held their first service there on October 18, 2009.
+In September 2009, the Church of the Resurrection purchased Carroll’s-Gill’s UMC and held their first service there on October 18, 2009.
 The proceeds from the sale went to the Carroll’s-Gill’s Permanent Endowment Fund, which allows Hunt’s to increase its ministry and mission outreach programs, while keeping the memory of the Carroll’s and Gill’s churches alive.